docker/docs/docker-for-mac/install.md

   [Docker Engine](/engine/userguide/), Docker CLI client, [Docker Compose](/compose/overview/), [Docker Machine](/machine/overview/), and [Kitematic](/kitematic/userguide.md).

-## Install and Run Docker for Mac
+## Install and run Docker for Mac

 1. Double-click `Docker.dmg` to open the installer, then drag Moby the whale to the Applications folder.

 	  ![Install Docker app](/docker-for-mac/images/docker-app-drag.png)

 2. Double-click `Docker.app` in the Applications folder to start Docker.
 (In the example below, the Applications folder is in "grid" view mode.)

 	  ![Docker app in Hockeyapp](/docker-for-mac/images/docker-app-in-apps.png)